Low-Scaling Many-Body Green's Function Calculations for Molecular Systems via Interacting-Bath Dynamical Embedding Theory: Conclusion

 We present a low-cost Green's function embedding approach, interacting-bath dynamical embedding theory (ibDET), to predict accurate spectral properties of molecular systems.
 Our method achieves good predictions of IPs and EAs at both the $GW$ and EOM-CCSD levels for a variety of systems with errors around $0.1$ eV or smaller.
 Using the new scheme to include natural bath orbitals capturing dominant electron correlation, quasiparticle energies computed from ibDET converge quickly with respect to the size of the embedding problem, and results at full-space limit can be obtained with substantially reduced cost.
 We demonstrate that our implementation is more practically efficient than full-space calculations, in line with our theoretical complexity analysis.
 This work paves the way for scalable correlated Green's function calculations for complex molecular and nanomaterial problems.

+\begin{suppinfo} Calculated IP/EA values for all main-text figures and additional results for BODIPY.
+All 3D coordinates of molecules. \end{suppinfo}

 \begin{acknowledgement} This work was primarily supported by the National Science Foundation under Grant No.~CHE-2337991.
+The quantum embedding software infrastructure development was supported by the National Science Foundation under Grant No.~OAC-2513473.
 C.V. acknowledges support from the Department of Defense through the National Defense Science \& Engineering Graduate (NDSEG) Fellowship Program.
 We thank the Yale Center for Research Computing for guidance and use of the research computing infrastructure. \end{acknowledgement}